lskatz/hashest/README.md

 ```

+* Step 1: get a fasta file or set of fasta files with alleles in the format of `>locus_allele`, e.g., `>abcZ_1`.
-`hashest-index` results in a database as described in its own section below.
+* Step 2: run `hashest-index.pl` on the set of fasta file(s) to create a new index.
+The database is described in its own section below.
+* Step 3: analyze an assembly against the new index with `hashest-search.pl`.

 `hashest-search` results in a tsv stdout output.
 Columns are loci, rows are assemblies, and values are alleles.